Bug report #134

 I will continue to investigate.

-#4 Updated by Brendan Morley - about 15 years ago
+#4 Updated by Brendan Morley - over 16 years ago

 The second method fails because when it commits, it tries to commit all attributes of a changed feature instead of just the changed attributes of that changed feature (which is what the "attributes table" method already does).